-Thirty-two troopers, seven sergeants, and two captains work full-time on MCSAP eligible enforcement activities.
-Additionally, seven full-time civilian employees perform MCSAP eligible activities.
-The following tables highlight the personnel budget for FY2021.
+Thirty troopers, seven sergeants, and two captains work full-time on MCSAP eligible enforcement activities.
+Additionally, six full-time and two part-time (hourly-paid intermittent) civilian employees perform MCSAP eligible activities.
+The following tables highlight the personnel budget for FY2020.
 The cost per hour entries are solely salary, not including fringe or employer related expenses.
 All salaries are expected to be reimbursed at 100%.